Photography: A Few Lighting Tricks

 - Mount your camera on the tripod at the angle you want for the photo

 - Have your helper hold the foam board opposite the sun, so the light bounces off toward the shadow cast by the tree

-This will cast a very soft added bit of light onto your subject, lessening the depth of the shadow.
+This will cast a very soft added bit of light onto your subject, lessening the darkness of the shadow.

-You can also use a silver-coated board, or something shiny such as one of those insulated sunshades made for car windshields, but this does give a harsher light, though not as harsh as using the flash on the camera.
+You can also use a silver-coated board, or something shiny such as one of those insulated sun shades made for car windshields; this does give a harsher light, but not as harsh as using the flash on the camera.